sepehr125/bodyport/README.md

         To enable our team and others to ask more complex questions about the data we have, we'll want to crawl the filesystem periodically, generate some metadata about the data we have, and put that metadata in a database.
-Then we can apply all of the magic of SQL to systematically query our filesystem.
+Then we can apply all of the magic of SQL to systematically query our filesystem and ensure integrity of our pipelines.

         We can then answer
         1) How many runs do we get per upload from clinic X?